wp-plugins/wp-cprotext/readme.txt

 placeholder text.
 This placeholder will be available to web crawlers such as search engines.
-It can either be an abstract of your content, the first lines of your text, or whatever keywords you would like to expose to to search engines so that your content is efficiently referenced.
+It can either be an abstract of your content, the first lines of your text, or whatever keywords you would like to expose to search engines so that your content is efficiently referenced.
 This placeholder text is also used as a failover for older browsers failing to comply to basic web standards.